Donna DiRusso’s KitchenAid slide-in oven range doesn’t work as advertised, but why won’t the company fix it? Let’s find out.

 Phoning the company didn’t really help.
 Your calls just went into a void.
 Did KitchenAid keep any record of your numerous inquiries?
 Who knows?
 Did anyone, other than KitchenAid, have any evidence of your requests?
 Nope.

-That’s why I recommend writing to the company — which you eventually did.
+That’s why I recommend writing to the company — using the Elliott Method — which you eventually did.
 I list the names, numbers and email addresses of the KitchenAid customer service executives on my advocacy site.

 And indeed, dropping KitchenAid a line worked.
 The company agreed to remove the old oven and install a brand new one in exchange for an “accommodation” payment of $317.
 I’m not sure what an “accommodation” payment is, but given the many oven-less days you had to spend, I’d say it was about $317 too high.
 Further negotiations between you and KitchenAid reduced that amount to $158.
 Still too much.